Provide a snapshot of your business, including how long you have been in business, etc.

 What is the best piece of advice you can offer your clients today?

-I want small business owners to hire accounting professionals to help them achieve their short and long-term goals instead of someone smart enough to use the software.
+I want small business owners to hire accounting professionals instead of someone smart enough to use the software to help them achieve their short—and long-term goals.

 What was the best advice you ever received?